Teresa Carlson

 Teresa Carlson is a Corporate Vice President and Executive-in-Residence at Microsoft and the Non-Executive Chair of KnightSwan, a special-purpose acquisition company.
 Previously she held the position of President and Chief Growth Officer of Splunk and Vice President for Amazon Web Services' worldwide public sector and industries businesses.
-Prior to working for Amazon, Carlson served as Microsoft's Vice President of Federal Government business.
+Prior to working for Amazon, Carlson was Microsoft's Vice President of Federal Government business.

 Education

 Carlson was born in Somerset, Kentucky.
 She graduated from Western Kentucky University with a bachelor's degree in communications and a master's in speech and language pathology.

 Early career

 Early in her career, Carlson worked in health management consulting at NovaCare Corp, and then at KeyFile Corp., a document and workflow management company.
-At Lexign Inc., she led the company's relaunch after a merger in her role as world wide vice president of marketing and business development.
+At Lexign Inc., she led the company's relaunch after a merger in her role as worldwide vice president of marketing and business development.
 In 2002, Carlson began working at Microsoft.
 She eventually became vice president in charge of Microsoft's $1.7 billion federal business, before departing for Amazon Web Services in December 2010.